Coronavirus: One positive result in latest round of Premier League testing

 - From the section Football

-The Premier League has confirmed one person returned a positive result in its latest round of Covid-19 testing.
+There was one positive result for coronavirus from 2,250 tests in the latest round of Premier League testing.

-A total of 1,829 players and club staff were tested for coronavirus this week.

-The Premier League returned to action last Wednesday after an absence of 100 days because of the pandemic.
+The Premier League returned to action on 17 June after an absence of 100 days because of the pandemic.